 Uninstall and remove Edge browser

-Microsoft Edge, the new web browser from Microsoft is shaping up well.
-The Edge browser will get extensions support with the anniversary update which is expected in the month of July or August.
-That said, if you’re not happy with it, you can get rid of the same by following our how to uninstall and remove Edge browser in Windows 10 guide.
+Microsoft Edge, the new web browser from Microsoft, is shaping up well.
+The Edge browser will get extensions to support the anniversary update, which is expected in July or August.
+That said, if you’re not happy with it, you can get rid of the same by following our how to uninstall and remove the Edge browser in Windows 10 guide.

 Get rid of default modern apps

 As you might have noticed by now, there are dozens of built-in apps in Windows 10.
 While apps such as Mail, Weather, and Groove Music are useful, you might want to uninstall other apps that are not so useful.
 Please refer to our how to uninstall default apps in Windows 10 or how to use CCleaner to uninstall built-in apps for detailed instructions.

 If you’re using a Microsoft account to sign in to Windows 10, you can consider using a local user account to sign in, just like in Windows 7.
 While signing in with a Microsoft account has its benefits, most users prefer local user account for privacy reasons.